 Lonely Planet Istanbul City Travel Guide 9781741794021

 This is one book that really blew me away.
-Even though I have been researching places to visit in Turkey for a long time now almost everything I read was new to me.
-This book is for the traveller to Istanbul that has already seen the Top 10 and some of the other main sights and wants to dig really deep into some history-soaked back alleys, a few mysterious towers, and the meaning-filled details that are hidden all over the amazing city that is Istanbul.
+Even though I have been researching places to visit in Turkey for a long time now, almost everything I read in this book was new to me.
+This is for the traveller to Istanbul who has already seen the Top 10 and some of the other main sights and wants to dig really deep into some history-soaked back alleys, a few mysterious towers, and the meaning-filled details that are hidden all over the amazing city that is Istanbul.
 From legends of flying coffins, a practical joke that turned into a tomb to a non-existent saint, to a tomb holding a headless body that could be the remains of Vlad the Impaler (aka Count Dracula), this is one book that we’ve personally enjoyed a lot!

 Secret Istanbul 978-2-36195-102-3